-When a person is sent to prison, there may be a number of items they decided to take with them, whether these are financially valuable items or personally treasured and irreplaceable items.
-For the prisoner, their main concern is that these items are stored safely and securely if they are not in their personal possession.
+If you’re sent to prison, there may be a number of items you want to take with you, whether because they are financially valuable or merely personally treasured.
+Your main concern will be that these items are stored safely and securely if they’re not in your personal possession.

 Is the prison service responsible for a prisoner’s property?

-If stored property is lost either in reception when it is taken off the prisoner, or through transferring a prisoner, providing this property has been detailed in the prisoner’s property record, then the prison service will be liable for the loss and to pay the prisoner compensation.
+If stored property is lost either when it is taken off the prisoner on reception, or during a prisoner’s transfer, providing this property has been detailed in the prisoner’s property record, the prison service will be liable for the loss and will have to pay the prisoner compensation.

 Property in personal possession

-The prison service will be liable for a prisoner’s lost property even if it is in his possession if any of the following criteria apply:
+Exceptions to this general rule, which are based on the law of negligence, means the prison service will be liable for a prisoner’s lost property, even if it is in his possession, if:

 Confiscation of a prisoner’s property

-The following items may be temporarily confiscated by the prison Governor:
+Some items may be temporarily confiscated by the prison governor, including:

-Any unauthorised items that have been found in the personal possession of the prisoner.
+- any unauthorised items found in the personal possession of the prisoner;

-Any item that is found in the prisoner’s personal possession that is an authorised item, but has been used in an unauthorised manner.
+- any item found in the prisoner’s personal possession that is an authorised item, but has been used in an unauthorised manner.
 This may include property used to threaten good order within the prison, discipline or security measures.

-If any property is temporarily removed from the prisoner’s possession, he must have a full explanation of the reasons why this has happened and what the next steps will be.
+If any property is temporarily removed from the prisoner’s possession, he must have a full explanation of the reasons why and what the next steps will be.

 Any items of jewellery on the prisoner will be listed as either white or yellow metal, which essentially refers to gold or silver.